bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-03-newsletter.md

   descendant in the event of a replacement.
-It may reversed in the future if a DoS-resistant method of preventing such transactions is found, e.g. through a package topology restriction like v3 or a modification to the mempool's eviction process.
+It may reversed in the future if a DoS-resistant method of preventing such transactions is found, e.g. through a package topology restriction like v3 or a modification to the mempool's eviction process. {% assign timestamp="1:00:23" %}

 - [Bitcoin Core #25325][] introduces a pool based memory resource for the UTXO cache.
 The new data structure pre-allocates and manages a